Self-Similar One-Dimensional Quasilattices: Quadratic 1D quasilattices: two geometric perspectives

 \subsection{Perspective 2: the 1D quasilattice from a cut-and-project algorithm}

 Eqs.~(\ref{dualization_formula}) and (\ref{C}) also have another geometric interpretation.
 We can think of the $\{\vec{m}_{1},\vec{m}_{2}\}$ integer grid described in Subsection \ref{dualization} as slicing up the plane into parallelgrams whose edges are the vectors $\vec{m}_{1}$ and $\vec{m}_{2}$, and whose vertices coincide with the points of $\Lambda$.
-Now we can construct our 1D quasilattice by the following "cut-and-project" algorithm: whenever the "cut" line $\vec{\;\!q}(t)$ intersects one of these parallelograms, we orthogonally project the midpoint of that parallelogram onto the cut line to obtain the point $\vec{\;\!q}(x)$ (see Fig. 1).
+Now we can construct our 1D quasilattice by the following ``cut-and-project" algorithm: whenever the ``cut" line $\vec{\;\!q}(t)$ intersects one of these parallelograms, we orthogonally project the midpoint of that parallelogram onto the cut line to obtain the point $\vec{\;\!q}(x)$ (see Fig. 1).
 This mapping from $t$ to $x$ is precisely the one described by Eqs.~(\ref{dualization_formula}) and (\ref{C}).
 In particular, fixing $C$ according to (\ref{C}) corresponds to projecting the parallelogram's midpoint.
+This makes sense: by projecting the midpoint (as opposed to say the upper right corner) of each intersected parallelogram, we make the algorithm explicitly reflection-symmetric, so it must yield the same constant $C$ (\ref{C}) that that we obtained by demanding reflection symmetry in the previous (Perspective 1) algorithm.
+(And this requirement that the algorithm respects reflection symmetry is also the reason that the substitution rules derived later are always reflection symmetric.)

 This cut-and-project perspective leads to a convenient way of re-expressing Eqs.~(\ref{dualization_formula}) and (\ref{C}).
 For the rest of this section, let us assume that $\{\vec{m}_{1},\vec{m}_{2}\}$ are a {\it positive} basis (see Subsection \ref{q_and_Lambda}).
 As $t$ runs from $-\infty$ to $+\infty$, the line $\vec{\;\!q}(t)$ passes from one parallelogram to the next, thereby placing the parallelograms that it intersects in a specific order, which can be indexed by the integer $n$.
 In particular, when $\vec{\;\!q}(t)$ passes through the $n$th parallelogram, it intersects that parallelogram's transverse diagonal at a time $t_{n}$ given by: